 - Getting in and out of a chair avoid sitting in a low chair.
 Make sure the chair is firm and has arms.
 Add an extra cushion to raise up a low seat if needed.
-Remember to push up from the chair with both hands and make sure both feet are flat on the floor. - Using the toilet you will be assessed getting on and off a toilet.
-If needed, you will be provided with equipment to help you with this. - Getting in and out of bed the OT team will assess how well you can manage getting in and out of bed before discharge, to make sure you can do this on your own.
+Remember to push up from the chair with both hands and make sure both feet are flat on the floor. - Using the toilet you will not always be provided with equipment to raise your toilet seat up, as you will be encouraged to bend at your knee after surgery.
+You will be shown techniques to encourage you to be independent. - Getting in and out of bed the OT team will assess how well you can manage getting in and out of bed before discharge, to make sure you can do this on your own.
 Sleep in whichever position is comfortable.
-You may find it more comfortable to sleep with a pillow between your knees if you sleep on your side. - Bathing and showering you will be advised about safety e.g. using a suitable stool/ chair to sit and wash in a walk-in shower if possible.

-Clips or stitches are usually removed between 10 to 14 days after surgery.
+You may find it more comfortable to sleep with a pillow between your knees if you sleep on your side. - Bathing and showering you will be advised about safety e.g. using a suitable stool/ chair to sit and wash in a walk-in shower if possible. - Clips or stitches are usually removed between 10 to 14 days after surgery.
 Keep the wound and dressing dry up until 24 hours after clips or stitches have been removed.
 Until this time you are advised to strip wash or sponge wash to make sure your wound and dressing are kept dry.
 Once removed you may bath or shower as you feel safe or able.